typeatcooperbest/typeatcooperbest/_typefaces/riter.md

 sections:
   typefaceBlurb: |
     A friendly slab-ish serif typeface created for average people doing average things.
 Riter Basic is for composing friendly memos or basic inter-office communications.
 Riter Black is for memes and indicating warnings or danger.
-Have a look around at Riter, a typeface for mundane tasks.

-    what about another paragraph.
+    The Riter Family excels at mundane tasks.
+If you are using Comic Sans, Arial or Times New Roman, you could be using Riter instead!
   bio: |
-    Shannon Miwa is a person.
+    Shannon Miwa is a designer currently living in San Francisco, CA. She is still deciding what she wants to be when she grows up.

 website: ampershann.com
 instagram: ampershann